 In July 2006, Pastor John Sass took over as the new Senior Pastor of Koolau Baptist Church.
 While Pastor John Sass was a marine in Hawaii, He met Suzy Dias, his wife, who was a member of Koolau Baptist Church.
 They were able to serve together in her home church.
 After serving 5 years the Lord led him to the mainland to continue pastoring.

 In January of 2011, Pastor Skip Woodfin was voted in as Senior Pastor of Ko’olau Baptist Church.
 Under his leadership and guidance, KBC sent out several missionary families, celebrated 50 years of service, and started a local Bible college, Hawaii Baptist College.

 The past history of Ko’olau Baptist Church is rich with the many blessings of God who receives all the glory.
 The future looks bright as we wait to see how the Lord will continue to lead us as we carry out the great commission of reaching the lost and dying world for Him…as we hopefully look for His return!

-Ko'olau Baptist Academy (KBA) does not discriminate on the basis of race, color, gender, nationality or ethnic origin in administration of its educational policies, scholarship programs, athletics and other school administered programs.
+Ko'olau Baptist Academy (KBA) admits students of any race, color, national, and ethnic origin to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+It does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational policies, admissions policies, scholarship and loan programs, and athletic and other school-administered programs. does not discriminate on the basis of race, color, gender, nationality or ethnic origin in administration of its educational policies, scholarship programs, athletics and other school administered programs.